-Publicis Groupe Completes Acquisition of Soft Computing
+Publicis Groupe completes acquisition of Soft Computing

-Publicis Groupe (Paris:PUB) [Euronext Paris FR0000130577, CAC 40] announces today the completion of its acquisition via its wholly-owned subsidiary Multi Market Services France Holdings of 82.99% of the share capital of Soft Computing, a leading French data marketing company, at 25 euro per share, i.e. a total consideration of approximately 43.4 million euro.
+Paris, February 7, 2019 - Publicis Groupe [Euronext Paris FR0000130577, CAC 40] announces today the completion of its acquisition - via its wholly-owned subsidiary Multi Market Services France Holdings - of 82.99% of the share capital of Soft Computing, a leading French data marketing company, at 25 euro per share, i.e. a total consideration of approximately 43.4 million euro.

 This acquisition has been made from the firm's founders and their families after all conditions precedent in the agreement of December 19, 2018 were met.
 Multi Market Services France Holdings will now file for a simplified compulsory buyout of all outstanding shares at a price of 25 euro per share.
 The price offered is at a premium of 66.67% to the closing price on December 19, 2018.
 This proposed buyout remains subject to approval from market regulator AMF (Autorité des marchés financiers) after checking for compliance with legal and regulatory provisions in force.